 What are my closing costs as a seller?

 Attorney fees.
 The primary responsibility of the seller is to prepare the deed and deliver it to the buyer.
 The deed preparation fee may vary depending on your attorney and their fee schedule.
-I’ve see deed preparation cost as little as $125.00 and as high as $250.00.
+I’ve see deed preparation cost as little as $200.00 and as go up from there.
 Again, this figure is up to the lawyer.
 Ask them what they charge for deed preparation and if you think it is too much you can ask them if they will adjust the price, or call another real estate attorney.
-Also, there may be courier fees or recording fees added to your closing costs… but is typically less than $25.
+Also, there may be courier fees or recording fees added to your closing costs… but is typically less than $100.

 Real Estate Commission.
 This is the amount that the seller is paying the real estate agency.
 Due to anti-trust laws, real estate brokers shall never base their percentage on what other real estate companies charge.
 Check with your real estate agent and see what they are charging.
 Use this amount and deduct it from the sales price or add it to your closing costs.